MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 The -i flag is mandatory scince it specifies the path to the folder containg the images (needs to be named center) and the steering csv (needs to be named steering.csv).
 In addition exactly one of the following flags has to be set (-a,-c,-l,-s) Optional -n to set
+Note: Image resolution is hard coded to 120/180.
+Change:  PIXEL_WIDTH  = int(640/4) and PIXEL_HEIGHT = int(480/4) in the script to change that.

 ## Examples